 “Last time I was in the hospital, I asked them to disconnect my IV so I could go to the bathroom, but instead, I went out for a smoke,” she confessed to me.

-“Galina come here for a minute,” she yelled for me as I hung out with friends on the block.
-I was 14; it was 1988.
+“Galina, come here for a minute,” she yelled for me as I hung out with friends on the block.
+I was 14 years old, and weeks before, my mother and I discovered my father in an affair.
 I got to the door and her hand was clenched in a fist.
 “Take this,” she said and gave me a disposable razor she had broken apart in an effort to extract the razor.

-I came inside to spend the evening comforting her on our worn-in brown, leather couches.
+I came inside to spend the evening comforting her on our worn-out brown, leather couches.
 Teenagers make the best psychiatrists apparently.
 She sips a melon ball, holds a Russian wool blanket, makes slurred phone calls.
 I am her sober coach only I’m not allowed to keep her sober.
 I hope if I stay near her, she’ll be happier and less inclined to drink.
 She isn’t.
 She still drinks.
 She still cries.
-Eventually, I went upstairs so I can have my turn to cry.
+Eventually, I go upstairs to cry.

 But none of this matters.
 What matters is NOW.
 TODAY.
 HERE.
 When she is in pain in the hospital and she is my mommy and I don’t want her to hurt.
-I want to stir up a magical cocktail, inject it into her IV, transfuse her with some of my thick, O-positive blood and send her home for her cigarettes.
-I know she loves me; I have never doubted her love.
+I want to stir up a magical elixer, inject it into her IV, transfuse her with some of my thick, O-positive blood and send her home for her cigarettes.
+I know she loves me; I haven’t doubted her love.
 I have only doubted mine.
-I have her heart; I know I do.
-I can feel her pain and I know she is fucking lonely and angry and tired.

 I thought this would be a wake -up call; tête-à-tête with mortality.
-Some kind of eureka moment?
-No.
+I imagined a eureka moment.
+I was wrong.